xdevsoft/basicxplanedataref/README.md

 # What's next?

  - Received data continuously
- - Subscribe to multiple channels and run them using thread
+ - Subscribe to multiple channels
  - Use callback and event
  - Get X-Plane IP and port dynamically
+ - Use threading